radrich/richarmstrong.net/README.md

-# taptapkaboom.com
+# richarmstrong.net
- The main taptapkaboom.com
+ The website, portfolio, and store of the artist Rich Armstrong